-The following site modifications will be required to accommodate the new extension for the 220kV UGC option as per drawing 321084AE-LAY-014 in Appendix A.
+The following site modifications will be required to accommodate the new extension as per drawing 321084AE-LAY-007 in Appendix A.

-- § Existing palisade fence will need to be removed and new palisade fencing to be installed to accommodate the extended substation perimeter fence (approx. 9.3m) to accommodate cable sealing ends and shunt reactor required for compensation.
-Further to this, associated civil earthworks to provide a flat and level platform for the extended substation are required. - § A new section of access roadway is required for the shunt reactor associated with this UGC option.
+- § Extend the substation perimeter fence on the north side by approximately 76.7 meters. - § Existing palisade fence will need to be removed and new palisade fencing to be installed to accommodate the larger substation boundary, along with associated civil earthworks to provide a flat and level platform for the extended substation.